 "There's a reason service dogs mustn't be petted or played with when they're wearing their work vests: They need to be clear that they're on the job.
 But when the vests come off, service-dog owners must play with their animals in order to keep them from becoming exhausted and depressed.
 You're the same way: Having clear boundaries will help you work enthusiastically, then truly rest." - 6 Strategies for Achieving a Better Work-Life Balance

 My first stab at work/home integration began in 2015.
 Previously, I worked outside the house from 6:45 am to 6:30 pm.
 I wanted more time with my baby.
 I became a teacher recruiter.
 It was then that I kept my pumpkin home with me (part-time).
 I loved it; and also had a hard time with the isolation & the work/life balance.
-So I went into the office & did a daycare drop-off weekly.
+So I went into the office & did a daycare drop-off twice a week.
 By 2019 (right before the pandemic), after a promotion (more work), an additional sweet baby, and our fourth state move - I was drowning.
 Every task was interrupted, and my frustration/energy was often misdirected.
 I quit.

 And then a few months later we began pandemic living.
 Quickly our learning style relied heavily on outdoor spaces, museums, library trips, play dates, car trips, community gardens, and merely time outside of the house.